 I loved this moving.
 Whenever I watch the ending, I can't help but shead tears.
 I could watch this over and over, and I wouldn't get sick of watching it.

 Overall, this is my absolute favorite Pokemon Movie so far.
 It has great backbones in the plot, and they did a lot of changes I wish would continue throughout the rest of the movies and series.

 Oh, Mystery of the Mew, what shall I do with you?
 Mew was so fricking cute in this.
 And Lucario was a badass.
 Honestly and completely unironically.
 Yet, with a clear conscience, I can't recommend this film.
 Maybe you should bother if you're an avid fan of Lucario or Mew.
-There's just as much ambition in here as there is a dreadful script.
+The movie is so ambitious, yet the script is dreadful.
 So, where do I start?

 Better get good out of the way.
-Soundtrack was fine, even if not at the level of first or fifth film.
+Soundtrack was fine, even if not on the level of the first or fifth film.
 Art, on the other hand, was not fine - it was much better.
-Just like in the
+Just like in the last film,

 What else was good?
 Lucario ended up being a well crafted character, even if a bit stereotypical.
 Relationship with his trainer was completely predictable and some of Lucario's lines towards his master were really bad (made him sound like a sexually submissive other).
 Fortunately, this didn't diminish Lucario's character.
 His interaction with Ash was a bit more aggressive that Pokemon sequels usually dare to go, even if it was for only a few minutes.
 And well...
 Did I mention landscapes?
 There's some georgeous landscapes in here.

 When discussing this film, I can easily break it down into three main sections.
 That is to say, the film shifts gears twice, changing its style.
 These sections are at the castle, aproaching the mountain and in the mountain.
 Of the three, the only one I'd characterize as good is the second one.
 It's also the shortest.